Key Takeaways:

 Investment Treaty Disputes

-Tariffs may lead to treaty-based disputes between companies and foreign governments if they violate investment protections guaranteed under bilateral investment treaties (“BITs”) or free trade agreements (“FTAs”).
+Tariffs may lead to treaty-based disputes between foreign companies and host governments if they violate investment protections guaranteed under bilateral investment treaties (“BITs”) or free trade agreements (“FTAs”).
 Depending on a company’s nationality and other qualifying investment characteristics, a company may have claims against the government where it conducts business.
-For example, BITs and FTAs may protect against sudden or retroactive regulatory impositions that violate foreign investors’ legitimate expectations; proscribe discriminatory or arbitrary treatment of foreign companies; and prohibit government policies that may amount to an expropriation of the foreign company’s investment.
-Foreign companies whose operations are affected by tariffs should seek to understand whether their investments qualify for protection under any BITs or FTAs, how any parallel contractual claims may affect their treaty claims, and whether it is in their long-term strategic interest to pursue claims against a host government.
+For example, BITs and FTAs may protect against sudden or retroactive regulatory impositions that violate foreign investors’ legitimate expectations, proscribe discriminatory or arbitrary treatment of foreign companies and prohibit government policies that may amount to an expropriation of the foreign company’s investment.
+Foreign companies whose operations are affected by tariffs should seek to understand whether their investments qualify for protection under any BITs or FTAs, how any parallel contractual claims may affect their treaty claims and whether it is in their long-term strategic interest to pursue claims against a host government.

 Conclusion